dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-a *functional* Component called `FilterLink` that user needs to click to switch the *current* visible todos. and the `FilterLink` accepts `filter` prop which is just a `String` and the `children` which is the contens of the link. and its going to be a simple `<a>` ("*anchor*") tag that doesn't really *link* anywhere, its going to `prevent` the navigation when clicked and its going to dispacth and `action` with a `type` `SET_VISIBILITY_FILTER` and passing the `filter` prop so that the reducer knows which filter is being clicked.
+a *functional* Component called `FilterLink` that user needs to click to switch the *current* visible todos. and the `FilterLink` accepts `filter` prop which is just a `String` and the `children` which is the content of the link. and its going to be a simple `<a>` ("*anchor*") tag that doesn't really *link* anywhere, its going to `prevent` the navigation when clicked and its going to dispatch and `action` with a `type` `SET_VISIBILITY_FILTER` and passing the `filter` prop so that the reducer knows which filter is being clicked.